 I have been itching to share my personal experience at Howard Homecoming, the mecca of black college events, but the excitement of my other favorite H (Halloween), got in the way.
 Now that ghosts, goblins, witches, and candy are gone with the wind fabulous, it’s time to spill the tea.

-When the student planning committee invited Teen Diaries / Pretty Girls Sweat to be a vendor at this year’s 89th annual, EPIC themed Howard Homecoming, I was elated.
-After all, I have been so curious for years about what goes down at an HU reunion of students, alumni, and the hottest talent in the music industry.
+When the student planning committee invited PRETTY GIRLS SWEAT to be a vendor at this year’s 89th annual, EPIC themed Howard Homecoming, I was elated.
+After all, I have been so curious for years about what goes down at a HU reunion of students, alumni, and the hottest talent in the music industry.
 Now I finally had a great excuse to attend!

 Angry patrons, long lines, student scuffles, limited bathrooms, and canceled performances have been many of the headlines associated with this event, but our bubble of positive influence was a stabilizer of sorts.